anatman-org/prime/practice.md

-this new course on theory is my chance to get out of cat-9 to cat-8 where my Archive access will grow exponentially
+this new course on theory is my chance to get out of cat-9 to cat-8 where my Archive access will grow
+    exponentially instead of linearlly with my degree

 and i am shaken